rvmey/triggercmd-docs/SmartHomeAlexa.md

 To see a list of sentences that will run your commands via the TRIGGERcmd Smart Home skill, see the [Smart Home Voice Commands](https://www.triggercmd.com/user/command/shprintlist) page.

+## Trigger Alexa Routines

+When you enable the **TRIGGERcmd Smart Home** Alexa skill, you can also create Alexa Routines that run when your TRIGGERcmd command runs.

+In the Alexa app, create a new Routine and select **Smart Home** under **When this happens** and you'll see a list of your TRIGGERcmd virtual switches.

+This [YouTube video](https://www.youtube.com/watch?v=nrqj-OwDpGE) shows how it works.

 ## Alternative Alexa skills

 For most use-cases, the **TRIGGERcmd Smart Home** Alexa skill works best, but there are some that can only be accomplished using one of the conversational Alexa skills.
 For example, the **Voice Reply** field only works with conversational skills.